matschlue/Covid19/README.md

 Source data will be downloaded from the John Hopkins University of Medicine.

 ## Questions they hope to answer with the data
-Finding patterns, correlations or other interesting data points-
+Finding patterns, correlations or other interesting data points.

-3 branches

-provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
+## provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
 ✓ Takes in data in from the provisional database
 ✓ Outputs label(s) for input data

-provisional database that stands in for the final database and accomplishes the following:
+## provisional database that stands in for the final database and accomplishes the following:
 ✓ Sample data that mimics the expected final database structure or schema ✓ Draft machine learning module is connected to the provisional database